merouane-gt/social-media-app/README.md

 ## Features Implemented
 -User Profiles: Users can create and update their profiles with a profile picture and bio.

--Post Creation: Users can post cat pictures, with the option to add captions and tags.

 -Like and Comment: Users can like posts and leave comments on them.